nogibjj/IDS706_DataEngineering_BarbaraFlores_Miniproject5/README.md

 The goal of this miniproject is to create a Python script that effectively interacts with a SQL database.

-In this miniproject, the following activities were undertaken:
+In this miniproject, the following activities were performed:

 ### 1. Connect to a SQL database.